suhanaislam52/BMI-Calculator/README.md

 # BMI Calculator
-An intuitive Android application designed to calculate the Body Mass Index (BMI) based on user-provided height and weight inputs.
+An intuitive native Android application built using Kotlin that calculates the Body Mass Index (BMI) based on user-provided height and weight inputs.
 The app categorizes the BMI result into standard health categories, aiding users in understanding their health status.

 ## 🖼️ Preview